ptrebert/reference-data/README.md

 > retains almost anything from blastz.
 That's why we also have the
 > "net" tracks -- to keep the best chains and ignore most of the
 > "fluff".

+## UCSC / CRG alignability files

+### Alignability

+These tracks provide a measure of how often the sequence found at the particular location will align within the whole genome.
+Unlike measures of uniqueness, alignability will tolerate up to 2 mismatches.
+These tracks are in the form of signals ranging from 0 to 1 and have several configuration options.

+### Alignability

+The CRG Alignability tracks display how uniquely k-mer sequences align to a region of the genome.
+To generate the data, the GEM-mappability program has been employed.
+The method is equivalent to mapping sliding windows of k-mers (where k has been set to 36, 40, 50, 75 or 100 nts to produce these tracks) back to the genome using the GEM mapper aligner (up to 2 mismatches were allowed in this case).
+For each window, a mappability score was computed (S = 1/(number of matches found in the genome):
+**S=1 means one match in the genome**, **S=0.5 is two matches in the genome**, and so on).
+The CRG Alignability tracks were generated independently of the ENCODE project, in the framework of the GEM (GEnome Multitool) project.